bimdata/javascript-api-client/docs/IfcApi.md

 <a name="deleteIfcPropertyDefinition"></a>
 # **deleteIfcPropertyDefinition**
-> deleteIfcPropertyDefinition(projectPk, cloudPk, id, ifcPk, )
+> deleteIfcPropertyDefinition(cloudPk, projectPk, id, ifcPk, )